vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 We shall come to new life again by bowing every day at the feet of the noble and generous Nāthamuni, who to his (two)[^13] loving disciples who were like a trumpet and a conch (to proclaim the truth and to cow down the exponents of rival systems) taught the art of music so that they might sing the sweet strains of the Tamil Veda which had been long forgotten in the world and who propagated in the world, for the pursuit of all, the path of tapas (_bhakti_ and _prapatti_).
 In all the four regions of the world there is no one equal to us (because of this devotion of ours to Nāthamuni).[^14]

+[^13]:
+Two disciples : Kilagathalvan and Melagathalvan

+[^14]:
+There are some who maintain that this chapter on the succession of _guru_s is not part of _Śrī_mad Rahasyatrayasāra and that the latter begins only with the "Introductory Chapter", which follows.